 Most input data are acquired, on a daily basis, through the IMS preprocessing system that automatically runs scripts that use FTP to acquire the input files (Helfrich, Li, and Kongoli 2012).

-The OSPS analyst begins with a previous day's map as a first guess.
-Input satellite data and fields are resampled to a the three IMS grids: 24576 x 24576 (~1 km/pixel) , 6144 x 6144 (~4 km/pixel) matrix, and 1024 x 1024 (~24 km per pixel).
-All resolutions are saved in ASCII, GeoTIFF, and GIF formats.
-The ASCII files are built to NCEP specifications because they are the primary users of this product.
-The NOAA National Center for Environmental Prediction (NCEP) creates a Binary Universal Form for the Representation of meteorological data (BUFR) format file and a GRidded Information in Binary (GRIB) format file, but they are not archived at NSIDC.
+The analyst began with a previous day's map to initialize the process.
+Input satellite data and fields were resampled to the two IMS grids available then: 6144 x 6144 grid (~4 km/pixel) matrix and 1024 x 1024 grid (~24 km per pixel).
+All resolutions were saved in ASCII format and the 4 km product was saved as GeoTIFF and GIF formats.
+The ASCII files were built to NCEP specifications because NCEP was the primary user of this product at the time.
+NCEP created a Binary Universal Form for the Representation of meteorological data (BUFR) format and a GRIdded Binary (GRIB) format from the ASCII output, but these formats are not archived at NSIDC.

 IMS processing can be broken down into four generalized steps (Helfrich, Li, and Kongoli 2012):

-The quality of the snow- and ice-cover charts will depend on the availability of clear sky imagery, the georegistration of that imagery, the quality of other input data sources, and the experience of the OSPS analyst.
+The quality of the snow- and ice-cover charts will depend on the availability of clear sky imagery, the georegistration of that imagery, the quality of other input data sources, and the experience of the analyst.
 This is a manually created product which uses multiple images to map the snow/ice regions.
-Surface data is also made available to the analysts to aid with real-time quality control.
-Regions covered by cloud during the 24-hour analysis period are generally mapped as persistence, taking lower resolution passive microwave data and surface observations into account where possible.
+Surface data are also made available to the analysts to aid with real-time quality control.
+As noted above, regions covered by cloud during the 24-hour analysis period are generally mapped as persistence, taking lower resolution passive microwave data and surface observations into account where possible.
 Other than grid points in the square array which, from a hemispheric view, fall off the sphere and are flagged as 0 (outside the northern hemisphere), there should be no missing values over the mapped hemisphere.